-In August 2021, the Company announced that copper production exceeded 500 tonnes per day towards the end of July 2021, nearing the Phase 1 steady-state design capacity of approximately 550 tonnes per day.
-Phase 1 concentrator copper recoveries averaged approximately 81% during July 2021, with operations progressively increasing toward the Phase 1 steady-state design copper recoveries of approximately 86%.
+In August 2021, the Company announced that copper production for Phase 1 was approaching steady-state design capacity and recoveries were improving towards the Phase 1 steady-state design copper recoveries of approximately 86%.
 The Company announced that construction of the second 3.8-Mtpa concentrator plant was progressing well, with the overall project 35% complete and engineering and procurement activities well over 80% complete.
 Further, study works to accelerate the Phase 3 mine and concentrator expansion to at least 11.4 Mtpa were underway.